 When designing the school’s curriculum, careful consideration is taken to ensure that both skills and knowledge and revisited and built upon to develop pupil’s long-term memory and vocabulary.
 Therefore, the school is continually developing links to pupils’ prior knowledge.

-In further developing pupils’ vocabulary, a love of reading and in promoting social mobility, each half-termly topic is based around a range of high quality texts.
-In addition to this, the school recognises the value of providing clear opportunities of developing pupils’ vocabulary across the curriculum and is continually reviewing and implementing new ways of doing across all subject areas.
+In further developing pupils’ vocabulary, a love of reading and in promoting high expectations, each half-termly topic is based around a range of high quality texts.
+In addition to this, the school recognises the value of providing clear opportunities of developing pupils’ vocabulary across the curriculum and is continually reviewing and implementing new ways of doing this across all subject areas.

-The impact of the school’s curriculum will be measured through pupils being academically, spiritually and physically ready for the next stage of their education.
+The impact of the school’s curriculum will be measured through pupils being academically, spiritually and emotionally ready for the next stage of their education.